PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 09:17:15
+Last updated: 2024-04-06 09:17:48
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson